Alig96/nzombies/README.md

 		- Undo system
 		- Context Menu to quickly edit properties without equipping tool (Hold C)
 		- Many more props, light effects, sky/fog/sun editors, fire entites, and more ...

+- Better Zombie AI
+	- Zombies can now jump (Thanks lolle!)
+	- Zombies now know which navmeshes are locked to doors and won't path through them
+	- Zombies can now know if there are players in the same area as them
+	- Zombies can now go back to respawn if they can't get to any players

 - Random Box Handler Tool (For Create mode)
 	- Decide which weapons the box can spawn